8an3/dev-notes/docs/LAYOUT.md

 > The Workspace Layout Engine, a sophisticated orchestrator that allows you to define and switch between entire development environments with a single click.
 It doesn't just change a theme; it reconfigures the entire VS Code UI, opens your project files in specific grid positions, and prepares your terminal environment.
 >
 > At this time the issues have been resolved but the new item type still needs to tested thoroughly, but initial tests are perfect so far as I don't see a single item wrong even with the ridiculously long config I'm testing with.
 As my UI just loaded perfectly, with a config item of 516 lines long.
+>
+> During testing there is one crucial... fuck up on vscodes part.
+There is no way to view vscodes context progmatically.
+Which is a pain because items like, zen mode, full screen mode / toggle and other toggles like those, all are either true... or false.
+For example, if you are already currently in zen mode, and you select a new layout that also has zenmode set to true, the end result will be that you will be taken out of zenmode when selecting the new layout config.
+I have seen a lot of strategies to create a workaround with this, but none of them are reliable enough to even bother coding them.
+Currently, the best way I have been able to work around this is by creating my configs around the default start of vscodes ui.
+For example, in my configs I have panel set to hidden when vscode opens, it always has it open for me anyways.
+So before I click on a new layout, I just make sure its open.
+Annoying... yes, but theres no current workaround for this.
+I have even looked into... progmatically triggering `workbench.action.inspectContextKeys`, then progmatically triggering a mouse click inside vscodes instance because there is an api for that, then grabbing the output.
+The issue here is, everything is sandboxed so there is no way for the extension to acquire that output.
+Shame because it has everything that you would need in order to properly create a truly independant layout engine where the user, literlly did nothing to help it.
+So... unless I find something that allows me to get those values this is probably the best iteration that I will be able to make.
+I've even coded it so, when you have a config with zen mode, I make sure that after it has been toggled, that your sidebars ALSO get `re-toggled` so that they display since zen mode toggles their display values to false.
+I am going to download a bunch of other extensions that do any type of ui work, only issue here is as far as I have read anyways, none of them go as deep as far as configurating the ui as I have gone.

+Before moving on, your more then welcome to check the demo to view exactly what it can do.
+In the demo it starts by closing all terminals, editors and editor groups.
+Then proceeds to handle a number of files to open, pin and layout with a set configuration.
+Having my todo doc set at a specfic smaller value then the other two editor groups, which split the remainder in half.
+Visually anyways, you will see that it activates zen mode, and because of the mode toggles the sidebars and activity bar to false.
+Due to my config, they get re-activated to ensure they display in zen mode.
+Finishing off by creating a editor terminal and panel terminal to execute 2 commands.
+Meanwhile it sets a ton of behind the scenes settings that do not have any visual representation, [Workspace Layout Engine Demo](https://youtu.be/m6-h4imuCeA)

 Despite being the most configurable workspace context layout engines, it was made with new and experienced devs in mind.
 If your new to dev and still want to use it, don't be intimated by it as it is extremely easy to set up a `simple` but still power layout.
 As for the more experienced devs, obviously if my config is 516 lines long without even trying, it can get a lot longer which grants you access to a lot more granular level of control of your vscode instance.
 ## Configuration Approachs

 #### The quick and dirty method